RAK3372 WisBlock LPWAN Module Quick Start Guide

 RAK3172 module in the WisBlock Core should automatically go to BOOT mode when the firmware is uploaded via Arduino IDE.

-- If the upload is successful, you will see the Upgrade Complete message.
+- If the upload is successful, you will see an Upgrade Complete message.

 - After the Device Programmed is completed, you will see that LEDs are blinking.